 During this battle in the northern part of the city, Constantine I defeated Emperor Maxentius which led to his ultimate rule.

-The original bridge on this location was built in 206 B.C. and was replaced with the first stone bridge less than a century later in 109 B.C.
+The original bridge in Rome was built in 206 B.C. and was replaced with the first stone bridge less than a century later in 109 B.C.

 This bridge lasted for countless centuries until it was renovated during the Middle Ages and completely rebuilt during the 18th and 19th centuries.